Mopazob/saopaulo_crimes/README.md

 # IBM Professional Data Science Certificate Final Project: Sao Paulo Crimes Overview
 * Final project for IBM Coursera Data Science Professional Certificate.
 * Found two safest locations for a commercial store in Sao Paulo starting from a crimes database.
-This boroughs are North West and East 2.
+These boroughs are North West and East 2.
 * This project aims to manage differents tools about data world and does not have a commercial focus.
 Theres many commercial studies that have to be done before taking the best decision for a commercial store location.
 * Data from Kaggle platform.
 * Applied unsupervised machine learning K-means algorithm clustering model for two boroughs of Sao Paulo.
-* Used folium package and FourSquare API to explore this boroughs and segment them.
+* Used folium package and FourSquare API to explore these boroughs and segment them.

 # Code and libraries used
 * **Data from:** https://www.kaggle.com/danlessa/geospatial-sao-paulo-crime-database